Review: Behringer CMD Studio 4A DJ Controller

 Competition-wise, I'd say the Mixtrack Pro (if you can still find one) and Mixtrack Pro 2 from Numark are still strong contenders with their excellent jogwheels, albeit with less buttons and backlighting than you get here; also consider the highly underrated (but more expensive) Denon DJ MC2000, which is appreciably smaller but well-built and a good performer.

 Ultimately, I feel that if Behringer had bundled more tightly mapped software (such as mappings seen with budget controllers running Serato DJ Intro), it would have been game, set and match to them - not so much with Deckadance, due to the average jogwheel mapping.
 Even so, if money's tight and you want to punch above your station, you should look very closely at this.
-You can always pair it with Traktor or Virtual DJ due to the alternative mappings that are out there (at extra cost, of course), and as Behringer offers a three-year guarantee on all its gear nowadays, you don't have to worry about reliability.
+You can always pair it with Traktor or Virtual DJ due to the alternative mappings that are out there (at extra cost, of course), and as Behringer offers a three-year guarantee on all its gear nowadays, you don't have to worry about reliability (you may be using your guarantee if the decal rubs off as easily as it did on our review unit).
 Bottom line is you're getting an awful lot for your money here - and that ought to mean the unit will sell well.

-Offering excellent value for money, the spacious Behringer CMD Studio 4A digital DJ controller has lots of LED feedback, a decent built-in audio interface and plenty of hot cues.
-It lacks gain and mic though, and has average jogwheel performance with the supplied Deckadance LE software, so it's not a resounding winner - but still, it's hard to fault it for the price.
+Offering good value for money, the spacious Behringer CMD Studio 4A digital DJ controller has lots of LED feedback, a decent built-in audio interface and plenty of hot cues.
+It lacks gain and mic though, is not the best build (the decal rubs off), and has average jogwheel performance with the supplied Deckadance LE software, so it's not a resounding winner - but still, it's a lot for the price.

 - CMD Studio 4A DJ Controller